Malek74/Pack-N-Quack/README.md

   Facilitated real-time, bi-directional communication between clients and servers, making it possible to implement real-time notifications seamlessly.

 - **[Stripe](https://stripe.com/)**
-  Simplified payment processing, allowing us to integrate secure and reliable payment methods into DuckTourism.
+  Simplified payment processing, allowing us to integrate secure and reliable payment methods into Pack-N-Quack.

 - **[Express.js](https://expressjs.com/)**
   Served as the backbone for our server-side logic, providing a robust and flexible framework for building our API endpoints.